metalinspired/zf-dkim/README.md

 README
 ========

-Zend Framework 2 DKIM Signer.
+Zend Framework DKIM Signer.

+**Note**

+I tried to contact the original author of this project, but he ignore me, so I decide to clone the project and continue to improve it.

+I will appreciate every contribution.

 **Installation**

 Installation of this module uses composer.
 For composer documentation, please refer to [https://getcomposer.org](https://getcomposer.org/ "getcomposer.org").

-<code>php composer.phar require fastnloud/zf2-dkim</code>
+<code>php composer.phar require joepsyko/zf-dkim</code>

 Create a *./config/autoload/dkim.global.php* and *./config/autoload/dkim.local.php* file with the configuration variable values as described in the project *.dist* files.